decentfox/tulipcore/README.rst

 Install Python 3.4 or newer, greenlet_ extension and gevent_ library.
 Note if you are running on Python 3.3, you still need to install the asyncio_ library.

-Please note, at this point (mid 2014) main line gevent_ is in a progress fully supporting Python 3.
-So if you want to take a try right now, you can install my gevent fork:
+Please note, at this point (mid 2015) only master branch of gevent_ supports Python 3.
+So if you want to have a try right now, you can install it by:

 .. code:: sh

-  pip install git+git://github.com/fantix/gevent.git
+  pip install git+git://github.com/gevent/gevent.git

 Install tulipcore: